pedestal/pedestal/app/docs/design-spec.md

 which changed.
 The main reason for this decision is that this message will be passed to a function which needs to generate transforms based on this change.
 In most cases it will need to know more about the model than exactly what changed.
-There are three options:
+There are four options:

-1. send on the data that changed
+1. send only the data that changed
 2. send the data that the function needs
 3. send all the data
+4. allow some other kind of access to the information model

 We are doing 3 and we have ruled out 1.
 What is wrong with option 2?
 In a dispatch map, we define what each dispatch map function cares